 Seven administrators were re-hired at an executive session Tuesday night of the Trenton R-9 Board of Education.
 Salaries for the next school year are to be determined by the school board at a future meeting.

 Contracts were renewed for Principals Susan Gott, Daniel Gott, and Kasey Bailey.

 Contracts also were renewed for Assistant Principals Tara Hoffman, Carolyn Schmidt, and John Cowling.
 Jill Watkins was hired as director of academics.

-Those Hired and approved by the Trenton School Board include Cru Taff as a fourth grade teacher and Ivy Anderson for pre school para-professional – both for next school year.
-Lucas Lewis was employed for middle school boys track for this season.
+Those Hired and approved by the Trenton School Board include Cru Taff as a fourth-grade teacher and Ivy Anderson for preschool para-professional – both for next school year.
+Lucas Lewis was employed for the middle school boys’ track for this season.